 Feedback in design tools vs. approval software

-There are two main ways to provide design feedback: in design tools, and in approval software.
+There are two main ways to provide design feedback: in design tools, and in online proofing solution for graphic designers.
 Both options have their own merits – the best one for you depends on the number of stakeholders involved, the status of your project, and the number of designs you need to share.

 When to get feedback in design tools